Kane Vincent-Young: 2020–21 season

 Vincent-Young returned to first-team training during the 2020 pre-season, featuring in friendly matches against former clubs Colchester United and Tottenham Hotspur.
 He picked up an achilles injury during pre-season, resulting in another spell on the sidelines.
 Despite starting to return to training towards the end of 2020, it was confirmed on 4 February 2021 that Vincent-Young had suffered a setback to his recovery and would be out for at least another 6 weeks.
 Vincent-Young made his first appearance since October 2019 on 20 March 2021, coming on as a second-half substitute in a match away against Portsmouth.
 He made his first start in 18 months in Ipswich's next game away at Wigan Athletic, only to be substituted at halftime with a hamstring problem.
 He returned from injury on 17 April, starting in a 0–0 draw with Charlton Athletic.
 He maintained a run in the team for the remainder of the season, before suffering a dislocated shoulder in the penultimate match of the season against Shrewsbury Town, an injury which would later require surgery.
 He made 7 appearances during the 2020–21 season following his return from injury.

 Wycombe Wanderers

 Vincent-Young signed for Wycombe Wanderers on 13 July 2023.

 Return to Colchester

 After spending six months without a club Kane re-joined Colchester United on 3 February 2025 on a deal until the end of the 2024–25 season.

 He made his second debut for the club as a late substitute in their 2–1 home victory over leaders Walsall.
+He extended his contract with the club on 27 July 2026.